symbol/symbol-docs/source/sdk/development.rst

 =====================

 1. Add a README with the instructions to install the SDK.
-You can find :download:`here a template <../resources/templates/README_SDK.md>`.
+You can find :download:`a template here <../resources/templates/README_SDK.md>`.
 2. Add a `Code of
    Conduct <https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/>`_.
-Download :download:`here an example code of conduct <../resources/templates/CODE_OF_CONDUCT.md>`.
+Download :download:`an sample code of conduct here <../resources/templates/CODE_OF_CONDUCT.md>`.
 3. Add a `Contributors guidelines <https://help.github.com/articles/setting-guidelines-for-repository-contributors/>`_ to help others know how they can help you.
 Find :download:`here a CONTRIBUTING.md template<../resources/templates/CONTRIBUTING.md>`.
 4. Setup the Continuous Integration system.
 We use `travis-ci <https://travis-ci.org/>`_, but feel free to use the one suits you best.